Two types of faculty positions exist at NCSU – those with tenure considerations and those without tenure considerations.

 - A professor shall have tenure, whether promoted to that rank by the university or hired from outside the university

-The university may designate non-tenure track faculty appointments, which are appropriate for individuals who possess unusual qualifications for teaching, research, academic administration, or public service from an academic base, but for whom none of the regular faculty ranks is appropriate.
+The university may designate professional faculty appointments, which are appropriate for individuals who possess unusual qualifications for teaching, research, academic administration, or public service from an academic base, but for whom none of the regular faculty ranks is appropriate.
 These appointments are fixed term appointments and are not eligible for tenure consideration or conferral of tenure.
-A non-tenure track faculty appointment has the protection of academic tenure only during the fixed term of appointment.
-Non-tenure track faculty appointments prefix modifiers include adjunct, research, clinical, teaching, or extension.
+A professional faculty appointment has the protection of academic tenure only during the fixed term of appointment.
+Professional faculty appointments prefix modifiers include adjunct, research, clinical, teaching, or extension.
 Appointment to the rank of librarian, lecturer, or field faculty is a non-tenure track faculty appointment.

-Appointments to a non-tenure track professorial rank of assistant professor, associate professor, or professor must have a prefix modifier:
+Appointments to a professional professorial rank of assistant professor, associate professor, or professor must have a prefix modifier:

 - Clinical: An appointment with a principal responsibility in clinical practice or clinical research.